GiGiDKR/OhMyTermux/README.md

 ---

-## Starting the desktop
+## Starting the desktop (if OhMyTermuxXFCE is selected during install)

-During install you will recieve a popup to allow installs from termux, this will open the APK for the Termux-X11 android app.
+Yu will recieve a popup to allow installs from termux, this will open the APK for the Termux-X11 android app.
 While you do not have to allow installs from termux, you will still need to install manually by using a file browser and finding the APK in your downloads folder.

-Use the command ```start``` to initiate a Termux-X11 session
+Use the command ```start``` to initiate a Termux-X11 session.

 This will start the termux-x11 server, XFCE4 desktop and open the Termux-X11 app right into the desktop.